dboddie-canonical-work/disgorged-docs/debug-snaps-with-snap-try.rst

 When developing a snap with :ref:`snapcraft <snapcraft-overview>`, the ``snapcraft try`` command can be used in combination with ``snap try`` to quickly test a snap and fix issues.

-The :ref:``snapcraft try`` command runs through the build process to the completion of the *prime* stage (see `Parts lifecycle <parts-lifecycle>` for further details).
+The ``snapcraft try`` command runs through the build process to the completion of the *prime* stage (see :ref:`Parts lifecycle <parts-lifecycle>` for further details).
 It then exposes the resultant *prime* directory to the snapcraft directory, even from within a virtual machine or container.

 This *prime* directory includes all the staged components of a snap, which can then be installed and tested with the ``snap try <prime directory>`` command.